 Ever considered trekking in the Caribbean?
 For many travellers, the Caribbean is a destination that conjures images of all-inclusive resorts and mega cruise ships, not trekking.
 However, venture beyond the bars and touristy beaches, and you might be surprised at what you find...

 Not the Caribbean most know it to be.
-In-fact, trekking in the Caribbean is a far cry from lounging by the poolside in a resort and offers some of the most tranquil tropical surrounds in Central America.
-So where is this marvelous trail of untamed lush rainforest, breathtaking views and pristine beaches?
+In fact, trekking in the Caribbean is a far cry from lounging by the poolside in a resort and offers some of the most tranquil tropical surrounds in Central America.
+So where is this marvellous trail of untamed lush rainforest, breathtaking views and pristine beaches?
 Introducing the Caribbeans best kept secret - Dominica!

 Dominica - the Caribbeans Best Kept Secret

-Not to be confused with the nearby Dominican Republic, there is a very good reason this tiny Commonwealth nation is known as 'the nature island'.
+Not to be confused with the nearby Dominican Republic, there is an excellent reason this tiny Commonwealth nation is known as 'the nature island'.
 A true hidden gem and home to the famous Waitukubuli National Trail, this is our pick as the perfect destination trekking in the Caribbean for travellers who prefer to get off the beaten path.